BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_installation.md

 ![PDMPublisher for SOLIDWORKS enabled under Partner Solution Add-Ins](/images/pdmpublisher/screenshots/solidworks-partner-solution-add-in.png)

-After the add-in loads, open the **PDMPublisher (SOLIDWORKS)** task pane and configure a profile before publishing.
+After the add-in loads, open the **PDMPublisher** CommandManager tab.
+Use **Settings** to configure profiles and shared resources; the task pane now displays the product documentation.

 ## Update PDMPublisher